-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT Reading score of 19 or above, or Accuplacer Reading score of 78 or above, (b) Completion of READ 0033 with a grade of "C" or higher.
+Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT Reading score of 19+, Next Gen Accuplacer Reading score of 253+, OR (b) Completion of READ 0033 with a grade of "C" or higher.

 A study of the nature of man and human culture.
 Cultural anthropology will provide the tools necessary to begin to understand the different forms which behavior takes in different cultures, even though there are basic universals or similarities to human behavior.
 It also provides techniques for field work in the study of culture and basic anthropological kinship charting.
 Anthropological linguistics is viewed, as well as religions, the arts, and cultural change.